willpinha/daisy-components/README.md

 I didn't find more complex usage examples for DaisyUI anywhere, so I decided to create this collection.
 I hope it inspires you in your projects

+## Features

+- Get access to all UI examples for free!
+- Supports all 32 DaisyUI themes
+- Only uses TailwindCSS, DaisyUI and FontAwesome
+- Constantly growing collection

 ## Installation

 You don't need to install anything!
 Just copy/paste any [UI example](https://daisy-collection.willpinha.link) into your project